Montgomery County, PA Divorce Lawyers

 Q: How long must I have been a resident of Pennsylvania before I can file a divorce in a PA county court?

-A: At least one of the spouses must have lived in Pennsylvania for at least six months immediately prior the commencement of the action for divorce.
-The documents pertaining to the divorce must be filed in the Pennsylvania county where at least one of the spouses lives.
+A: At least one of the spouses must have lived in Pennsylvania for at least six months immediately prior to the commencement of the action for divorce.
+In Pennsylvania, the documents pertaining to the divorce must be filed in the county where at least one of the spouses lives.
 When one spouse lives out of state, the divorce can be filed in the Pennsylvania county where the other spouse resides.
 You may have other options for filing available to you, and you can consult with your attorney to learn more.

-Q: What are grounds for divorce in Pennsylvania?
+Q: What are the grounds for divorce in Pennsylvania?

 A: The Commonwealth of Pennsylvania recognizes the following conditions as grounds for divorce: